OurHealth Media Network

 WHAT THE EXPERTS SAY

-“How is it possible in a nation
+“How is it possible in a nation with the best trained workforce where most providers wake up

 every morning intending to do the best for all of their patients, can nonetheless produce a pattern of care that appears to be so discriminatory?”